Keighley railway station: Heritage

-Filming

-The station was featured in the Head & Shoulders advert "Don't break up with your hair" in early 2009.
-The advert uses the platform that serves the Keighley & Worth Valley Railway, notable for the period features that it has retained over the years.
+In popular culture

-The station was used in the filming of the film Yanks (1979) and in the Pink Floyd film, The Wall (1982).
+The station was used in the filming of the film Yanks (1979) during the ending, where the troops board their train to head to the front. and in the Pink Floyd film, The Wall (1982).

 It was used in the filming of Peaky Blinders, a BBC television drama about criminals in Birmingham just after the First World War.

+The station was featured in the Head & Shoulders advertisement Don't Break Up With Your Hair in 2009.
+It uses a K&WVR platform, notable for the period features that it has retained over the years.

-In the first episode of All Creatures Great and Small (2020 TV series), the main character, James Herriot, says goodbye to his parents and boards a train in Glasgow; these scenes were actually filmed at Keighley station.
+In the first episode of All Creatures Great and Small (2020), the main character, James Herriot, says goodbye to his parents and boards a train in Glasgow; these scenes were actually filmed at Keighley station.
 A KWVR train also appears in that episode.